Talk:Unliving

 Maybe Unlivings means all Not Living Creatures and it's not only Golems with some exeptional Creatures there?

-The Question is if Stone Gargoyle Stone Gargoyle and Crystal Dragon Crystal Dragon are Golems, bcoz they share the same Immunities as I see if not misstaken.
+- The Question is if Stone Gargoyle and Crystal Dragon are Golems, bcoz they share the same Immunities as I see if not misstaken.

 In all three manuals, the word non-undead is only used twice and only in the Restoration of Erathia manual.
 It is used to describe creatures that can be sacrificed as well as creatures that are damaged by the death cloud of Liches.
 The manual fails to mention that elementals, golems, and gargoyles are also immune to the death cloud.